ELL Language Skill Packs Tips

 - Tools for differentiating instruction, including dialogue frames at varying levels of language proficiency

-How to Use ELL Content Skill Packs
+How to Use ELL Language Skill Packs

-Use Language Skill Packs two ways
+Use Language Skill Packs two ways.

 Connect assessment results with targeted instruction for each student.